B0rk/ChatGPT-Generated-Scripts/README.md

 *Note: Tamper Protection Must Manually be Disabled.*

 ## web_upload.py
-A Python upload script that creates a web gui to upload files to the server.
+A Python upload script that runs a web server to upload files to the host.

+## web_upload_commands.txt
+One-liners for PowerShell and Bash to upload files when using the web_upload.py script.